Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 In order to register an account, the user must enter a unique username and a password.
 The password is hashed so it is not visible to the owner of the database.
 Werkzeug was used to hash the password entry when registering to the site and encrypting on MongoDB.
 Both the username and password must be between 4 and 20 characters, containing only numbers and letters using`a-zA-Z0-9`.

-- **Discover new recipes**
+**Discover new recipes**

 The homepage displays all recipes that have been shared on the application.
-Each selection shows the recipe type, the recipe name and an image.
-Users can reveal more information about the recipe by clicking on each selection.
+Each selection shows the category, the recipe name and an image.
+Users can reveal more information about the recipe by hovering over or clicking on each selection.
 Users can view the suggested ingredients, instructions and the username of the person who shared the idea.
+Users can attempt to recreate recipes with their friends and family at home.